goldenson/maximeorefice/_posts/2020-03-27-real-estate.md

 ## Notary

-The buyer choose the notary.
+The buyer chooses the notary.
 Make sure to compare them and evaluate their work to get a reasonable price.

 This is the **day** you will become the owner of your house.